Azfer-Khan/mellow/CONTRIBUTING.md

 If you have an idea for a new feature, please open a feature request issue.

 ## Pull Request Guidelines
+- Submit a pull request (PR) from your branch.
+Follow the PULL_REQUEST_TEMPLATE.md for details.
 - Write clear commit messages.
 - Include screenshots or videos if your changes include UI changes.
 - Test your changes thoroughly.

+## Code of Conduct
+This project and everyone participating in it is governed by the [Code of Conduct](CODE_OF_CONDUCT.md).
+By participating, you are expected to uphold this code.

+## License
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.